 Currently, no benefits required above those covered under social insurance contributions.

-The compulsory retirement age is 60 years old for men and 55 years old for women.
-The retirement age may be increased by up to 5 years for employees with high technical expertise, for those at managerial-level positions, or in a number of other special cases.
+The retirement age may be increased by up to 5 years for employees with high technical expertise or professional qualifications, or in a number of other special cases.